dymmond/esmerald/docs/en/docs/deployment/docker.md

 fact that you need to install the same binaries in every single environment since it will be managed by a **container**.

 Imagine a container as a zip file.
-You simply put together all that is needed for your Esmerald to work in one place and "zip it" which in this case, you will "dockerize it".
+You simply put together all that is needed for your Ravyn to work in one place and "zip it" which in this case, you will "dockerize it".
 Which means in every single environment the binaries will be **exactly the same** and not reliant on humans reducing the complexity.

-## Esmerald and docker example
+## Ravyn and docker example

-Let's assume we want to deploy a simple **Esmerald** application using docker.
+Let's assume we want to deploy a simple **Ravyn** application using docker.
 Assuming that external resources are already handled and managed by you.

 Let's use:

 * [Nginx configuration](#nginx) - Web server.
 * Supervisor - Process manager.
-* Esmerald dockerized application.
+* Ravyn dockerized application.

 **Assumptions**: